Learning Gaussian Multi-Index Models with Gradient Flow: Time Complexity and Directional Convergence: Learning Index Vectors

-\paragraph{Tensor decomposition} Some remarks are in order to compare the behavior of gradient flow to tensor problems.
+\begin{remark}[$p^*=1$] When the target activation function has a linear component, i.e., $p^*=1$, then $\bv^\perp$ is not a fixed point, hence, the gradient flow initialized randomly on the sphere does not suffer from the time complexity of escaping a fixed point.
+Moreover, the monotonic behavior of the Lyapunov function is no longer guaranteed in this setting, preventing us from characterizing infinite-time behavior.
+Finally, the correspondence with the tensor eigenvector problem is no longer valid, hence, preventing us from characterizing the fixed points with the same method. \end{remark}

+\paragraph{Comparison to Tensor Decomposition} Proposition~\ref{prop:fixed-points} established an exact correspondence between the fixed points of the dynamical system and the eigenvectors of the corresponding tensor for the orthonormal frame, for the case $\sigma^* \!=\! h_{p^*}$.
+We now informally compare the behavior of the gradient flow with the power iteration method.
 Recall that the $p^*$-th order tensor is given by

-For the correspondence to tensor problems, we should consider the case $\sigma^* \!=\! h_{p^*}$. \citet[Theorem 4.1]{anandkumar2014tensor} showed that the tensor power iteration algorithm (which is also local search) converges to the set $\{ \bv_1, \dots, \bv_k \}$ almost surely, escaping the other eigenvectors corresponding to partial averages of the index vectors.
-Hence, the tensor power iteration algorithm succeeds in finding the unique decomposition of the orthogonal tensor.
-More recently, \cite{arous2024high} showed that gradient flow matches neurons to the index vectors of the tensor PCA according to a greedy selection mechanism when the domain of the correlation loss is a Stiefel manifold.
-Our Propositon~\ref{prop:dir-converge} applies when the activation function is an arbitrary mix of Hermite polynomials (but not restricted to be a polynomial itself), and when the neurons move independently.
-Decoupling of the neurons allows us to study whether the random initialization gives a good enough coverage to match neurons to the index vectors in the multi-neuron case (see Subsection~\ref{sec:gflow-mild-OP}).
+\citet[Theorem 4.1]{anandkumar2014tensor} showed that the power iteration algorithm converges to the set $\{ \bv_1, \dots, \bv_k \}$ almost surely, escaping the other eigenvectors corresponding to the partial averages of the index vectors.
+Hence, the power iteration algorithm succeeds in finding the unique decomposition of the orthonormal tensor by finding one eigenvector, subtracting it from the tensor, and iterating this procedure until reaching zero approximation error.
+In this paper, we show that gradient flow performs similarly, where each neuron converges to the nearest index vector.
+One advantage of gradient flow is that neurons can move in parallel as opposed to finding the eigenvectors sequentially in tensor decomposition.
+However, this parallelization comes with a small cost of $\ln(k)$ factor of neurons to ensure the picking of each index vector, which is what we study in the next Subsection.